-During the training program there is considerable communication needed between the Instructor, Program Leader and apprentices.
-Each week apprentices will be scheduled to meet one-on-one with the Program Leader to discuss the previous weeks' performance.
-During the 9-week training program and the 2000 hour registered apprenticeship apprentices are evaluated on the following behavioral competencies.
-Apprentices who are having difficulties in the classroom or practicum setting may be required to meet with the Program Leader more often.
+During the training program there is considerable communication needed between the instructor, Program Leader and trainees.
+Each week trainees will be scheduled to meet one-on-one with the Program Leader to discuss the previous week's performance and professional development topics.
+During the ten-week training program and the 2,000-hour registered apprenticeship trainees/apprentices are evaluated on the following professional competencies.
+Trainees who are having difficulties in the classroom or practicum setting may be required to meet with the Program Leader more often.

-Category Competency Communication Communicates professionally using appropriate language and tone Professionalism Earns others' trust and respect through consistent honesty and professionalism in all interactions Initiative Cooperates with and assists others Flexibility/ Adaptability Adapts to changing conditions or situations while maintaining safety and quality Initiative Demonstrates good judgment and knows when to ask for help or clarification Professionalism Demonstrates respect for others Professionalism Maintains a positive attitude Professionalism Accepts and applies constructive feedback Professionalism Demonstrates ability to be present and focused by not allowing personal life to distract from duties and expectations Initiative Follows instructions/directions Initiative Focus in team discussions/meetings Initiative Focus during independent work Safety Adheres to policies/rules/regulations and safety standards Professionalism Adheres to dress code standards Timeliness Maintains an acceptable attendance record, reports on time fully prepared and remain engaged and present throughout scheduled duties
+Category Competency Communication Communicates professionally using appropriate language and tone Professionalism Earns others' trust and respect through consistent honesty and professionalism in all interactions Initiative Cooperates with and assists others Flexibility/ Adaptability Adapts to changing conditions or situations while maintaining safety and quality Initiative Demonstrates good judgment and knows when to ask for help or clarification Professionalism Demonstrates respect for others Professionalism Maintains a positive attitude Professionalism Accepts and applies constructive feedback Professionalism Demonstrates ability to be present and focused by not allowing personal life to distract from duties and expectations Initiative Follows instructions/directions Initiative Focus in team discussions/meetings Initiative Focus during independent work Safety Adheres to policies/rules/regulations and safety standards Professionalism Adheres to dress code standards Timeliness Maintains an acceptable attendance record, reports on-time fully prepared and remain engaged and present throughout scheduled duties